greenelab/deep-review/manuscript.md

 In addition, the challenges faced by physicians parallel those encountered by deep learning.
 For a given patient, the number of possible diseases is very large, with a long tail of rare diseases and patients are highly heterogeneous and may present with very different signs and symptoms for the same disease.
 Still, in 2006 Lisboa and Taktak [@qxxwkSAT] examined the use of artificial neural networks in medical journals, concluding that they improved healthcare relative to traditional screening methods in 21 of 27 studies.
+Recent applications of deep learning in pharmacogenomics and pharmacoepigenomics show the potential for improving patient treatment response and outcome prediction using patient-specific data, pharmacogenomic targets, and pharmacological knowledge bases [@brPjEjYw].

 While further progress has been made in using deep learning for clinical decision making, it is hindered by a challenge common to many deep learning applications: it is much easier to predict an outcome than to suggest an action to change the outcome.
 Several attempts [@1FE0F2pQ; @qXdO2aMm] at recasting the clinical decision-making problem into a prediction problem (i.e. prediction of which treatment will most improve the patient's health) have accurately predicted survival patterns, but technical and medical challenges remain for clinical adoption (similar to those for categorization).